-Figure 3 shows the result for these three PMRcategories for EU-15, Japan and the US.
+Figure 3 shows the result for these three PMR-categories for EU-15, Japan and the US.
 According to figure 3 the UK is the most deregulated and Greece the most regulated economy, considering the aggregated impact of all three categories.
-Sweden is intermediate among the investigated countries.
+Sweden is in an intermediate position among the investigated countries.

 One characteristic of the Swedish economy is that the category "state control" is still high compared to many other countries.
 Thus, the government has considerable influence on firm's decisions through public ownership, price controls or other forms of regulation.
 Indicator values are particularly high for the low-level category "direct control over business enterprise", but very low for the low-level indicator "price control".
-Moreover, the PMR-indicators show that Sweden is highly deregulated in terms of "barri-
+Moreover, the PMR-indicators show that Sweden is highly deregulated in terms of "barriers to entrepreneurship", which emanates from low administrative burdens and barriers to entry for firms.
+Finally, Sweden like most other countries assessed by the OECD, has very low barriers to trade and investment.